Haryana and UP hint at going the Assam way: Is NRC the new vote churner?

 Furthermore, in an interview to the Indian Express, Uttar Pradesh Chief Minister Yogi Adityanath praised NRC implementation in Assam.
 Not just that, he seemed to toe Khattar's line and said, "Using their experience, we can start it here phase-wise."

-There was a raging debate over the NRC implementatrion in Assam and many cases where people were wrongly deemed 'illegal migrant' came to fore.
+There was a raging debate over the NRC implementation in Assam and many cases where people were wrongly deemed 'illegal migrant' came to fore.
 When the final NRC list in Assam was released on August 31, 19 lakh people were left out.

 [NRC: 10,000 paramilitary troops deployed in Assam withdrawn]

 The NRC was carried out by the government to identify all the illegal immigrants, mainly from Bangladesh.
-The NRC exercise was carried out to identify bonafide citizens of Assam
+The NRC exercise was carried out to identify bonafide citizens of Assam.

 NRC politics:

 NRC addresses the core insecurity among the natives that 'outsiders' will poach their jobs.
-Home Minister Amit Shah has time and agains said that no illegal immigrant would be allowed to stay.
-While on papers it may sound appealing to the indegenous people, the implementation has largely been chaotic.
+Home Minister Amit Shah has time and again said that no illegal immigrant would be allowed to stay.
+While on papers it may sound appealing to the indigenous people, the implementation has largely been chaotic.

 While the Centre was in strong support of the National Register of Citizens (NRC) in Assam, the state leadership has remained apprehensive and not entirely satisfied with the manner in which the list was being updated.
 The Assam unit of Bharatiya Janata Party (BJP) has already spoken out against the NRC updation exercise.